Search for answers or browse our resource library.

 Planning for Long-Term Care Needs

-Your financial planning needs to include the direct care needs of your youth now and in the future.
+Your financial planning needs to include the direct care needs of your child or young adult now and in the future.
 Learn about public programs like Family Care or IRIS that can pay for the direct care and support needs of adults with disabilities.
 To qualify for Family Care or IRIS, the person must be covered by Medicaid.
 Supplemental Security Income (SSI) is a common way for a person with disabilities to gain Medicaid coverage.

 IRIS: dhs.wisconsin.gov/iris/index.htm